nobias-fht/advanced-scripting/docs/course/pipelines/looping_through_files/opening_files.md

 What should we put for "path/to/file"?
 This is the `path` of a file, which is like an address to where the file lives on the computer.
-In this case we know the path of our files is `XXXX`.
+In this case we know the path of our files is `path/to/tile`.
 We need to pass in as an argument to the `open` function a concatenation of this path (a string) and the file name (another string).

 ??? question "How can we generate the path?"

     ```javascript
-    folder = "XXX/XXX/XXX"; // <= replace with your (OS-agnostic) folder path
+    folder = "path/to/file";
     file_list = getFileList(folder);
     number_of_files = file_list.length;